DigitalSurvival/Stage7/docs/configuration options.md

     bootloader_kernel_args <args>

   Parameters:
-    args - Extra commandline arguments to pass to the kernel.
+    args - extra commandline arguments to pass to the kernel.

 timezone - Specifies the timezone.